npmcdn-to-unpkg-bot/copyright-license/README.md

 8. Set up appropriate configuration variables
   * Option 1 (__Recommended__)
     * Open Terminal / Command Prompt in the project folder
-    * View the list of configuration variables needed for the app to run: `heroku config`
+    * Export all of the variables to a `.env` file: `heroku config -s >> .env`
-    * For each variable in the list, add it to a `.env` file: `heroku config:get CONFIG-VAR-NAME -s >> .env`, where we replace `CONFIG-VAR-NAME` with the variable name.
+    * To view the list of configuration variables needed for the app to run, either open the `.env` file or run: `heroku config`
-      * Example: `heroku config:get API_KEY -s >> .env`
+    * To view the value of a specific variable: `heroku config:get CONFIG-VAR-NAME -s >> .env`, where we replace `CONFIG-VAR-NAME` with the variable name
   * Option 2 (_Only if option 1 doesn't work_)
     * For each configuration variable in `copyright\config.py`, set it to the value that shows up when you run `heroku config`
     * Comment out anything that starts with `os.environ.get(...)`